DavideMai/MilliPW/djangoapp/README.md

     *   It will populate the tables with the initial data (`seed_db`).
     *   Finally, it will start the Django development server.

+ONCE you run the whole script don't close it.
+If you close it you can restart the server running the `run.bat` file in the root of the project directory.
 You can then access the application at **http://127.0.0.1:8000/**.

 ---